User Profile: Dr. Mark Anderson

 Current research focus: Dr. Anderson is studying whether ice surfaces in the Arctic Ocean and surrounding northern hemisphere bays and seas are melting earlier than before, how much the date of first melt has changed over time, and how rapidly the onset of first melt may be changing.

 Since 1979, remotely-sensed passive microwave ice melt data have been collected by instruments on various satellite platforms.
 Along with AMSR-E, these instruments include the Scanning Multichannel Microwave Radiometer (SMMR) on the Nimbus-7 satellite and the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on the Terra and Aqua satellites.
-These data are distributed through the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs), and can be accessed through the National Snow and Ice Data Center DAAC (NSIDC DAAC).
+These data are distributed through the EOSDIS Distributed Active Archive Centers (DAACs), and can be accessed through the National Snow and Ice Data Center DAAC (NSIDC DAAC).

 Data products used (all data sets are available through NSIDC DAAC):